When To Go

 Why We Love

-If you wish to go on a safari to see as many animals as possible as quickly as possible, then Kenya is a great choice.
-It is home to lion, leopard, rhino, elephant and buffalo, as well as a myriad of other fauna and flora.
+The country offers the chance to view lion, leopard, rhino, elephant and buffalo, as well as a myriad of other fauna and flora.
 It also offers a wide variety of terrains within a small (for Africa) area, allowing you to visit different habitats in a comparatively short period of time.

 Kenya is a vibrant and beautiful country and the local guides will be able to tell you about the country.
-We are very proud of our Kenyan guides and they are one reason why so many of our clients return.